swiftlang/swift-evolution/proposals/NNNN-parameter-ownership-modifiers.md

 ## Proposed solution

-We can give developers direct control over the ownership convention of parameters by introducing two new parameter modifiers `borrow` and `take`.
+We give developers direct control over the ownership convention of parameters by introducing two new parameter modifiers `borrow` and `take`.

 ## Detailed design